OOIT-com/web3-apps/src/components/about/about.md

 # Which blockchains are supported?

-All appliation shown here are EVM compatible.
+All application shown here are EVM compatible.
 On the following blockchains the following contracts are available
 - My Secret Vault
 - Private Messages